-If the route is covered with snow and ice, you might have to bring extra gear such as gaiters, crampons, ice axe.
+If the route has snow and ice, you might have to bring extra gear such as gaiters, crampons, ice axe.
 They might make a world of difference when it comes to your comfort and security.

 Wear proper footwear

 Winter hiking requires different footwear.
-In this season you should wear a pair of high-cut waterproof/breathable boots which will prevent snow from entering and keep your feet dry and warm.
+In this season you should wear a pair of high-cut waterproof and breathable boots which will prevent snow from entering and keep your feet dry and warm.
 If the trip requires crampons, the hiking boots should also have semi-rigid soles so that the tool doesn’t get detached by accident.

 Winter hiking navigation is tricky

-Several factors make navigation in winter much more difficult than in other seasons:
+Several factors make navigation in winter much more complicated than in other seasons:

 Don’t forget to hydrate

 While you might need less water in winter due to the lower temperature and consequently lower sweat rate, it’s vital that you are sufficiently hydrated.
-Researches estimate that if one loses 5% of his body weight in fluid, the performance is reduced by no less than 30%.
+Researches estimate that if one loses 5% of his body weight in fluid, your performance goes down by no less than 30%.
 In winter weather it might not be pleasant to drink cold water, and it is therefore recommended to bring some warm tea in a flask.

-The weather can change very quickly, and if you encounter snowfall, low visibility or strong winds, it might be smart to turn around – especially if you didn’t anticipate such conditions.
-It’s smarter to turn around than continue – keep in mind that getting to the top is just half the journey.
-Even though you checked the conditions on the trail before going, they might have changed since.
-It might feel stupid to turn around but remember that it is even sillier and potentially dangerous to continue without appropriate gear in harsh winter conditions.
+The weather can change very quickly, and if you encounter snowfall, low visibility or strong winds, it might be smart to turn around especially if you didn’t anticipate such conditions.
+It’s smarter to turn around than continue.
+Keep in mind that getting to the top is just half the journey.
+Even though you checked the conditions on the trail before going, they might have changed.
+It might feel stupid to turn around but remember that it is dangerous to continue without appropriate gear in harsh winter conditions.